Mr-Mappie/mappie/website/src/posts/object-mapping/posts/explicit.md

 }
 ```

+The target type is not always assignable from the source type.
+There are several ways to handle this.
+One way is to
+define a mapper from the source type to the target type.
+This can be applied explicitly using [The Via Operator](/object-mapping/the-via-operator/),
+or be implicitly applied by Mappie.

-Sometimes, one wants to map from a source property, but tweak the value, handle nullability, or transform the source in
+It is also possible to transform the property.
+For example to tweak the value, handle nullability, or transform the
-some other way.
+source in some other way.
 See [The Transform Operator](/object-mapping/the-transform-operator/) for some guidelines.
-It is also
-possible to explicitly reuse a different mapper, this is described in [The Via Operator](/object-mapping/the-via-operator/).

 ## Mapping via a Value
 Targets can be set via the operator `fromValue`.
 This will set the target to the given value.